 Taking your filler flowers first, hold them into place with your hand.
 From there, arrange your flowers and greenery one by one.
 Turn the bouquet while you do this so that you do not miss any areas.
 Incorporate greenery every so often and make sure to leave about 4 to 5 inches of exposed stems at the bottom.

 Step 4: Secure your bouquet

 Now, wrap your bouquet with floral tape or wire.
 Wrap the floral wire around several times to make sure your bouquet stays intact.
 Be sure to leave around 4 inches of stem exposed at the bottom—this will help keep all of the pieces in place.
-Once your florals are secured, cut the stems so that they are all the same length.
-Around 7 to 8 inches is the optimal length for a bouquet, however you can cut them to your preference.

 Step 5: Add ribbon

 Next, decorate your bouquet with your ribbon or the decorative wrapping of your choice.
 Wrap the ribbon around the floral wire several times, making sure it is completely covered.
 For our wedding bouquet, we chose a gray silk and white lace ribbon to compliment the greenery and the pastel colors of our design.

 Step 6: Trim the stems of your bouquet